antonionoca/spring2-sampleapp/README.md

 ## Getting Started

+Start the application

 ```
-TODO
+mvn install tomcat:run
 ```

-This will initialize the application on ???
+This will initialize the application on localhost:8080

 ## Technologies